kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <summary>Expand ⬇️</summary>
 <br>

+- How much data do I need?
+    - Rule of thumb #1: roughly 10 times as many examples (rows) as there are degrees of freedom (features) | [Ref](https://www.kdnuggets.com/2019/06/5-ways-lack-data-machine-learning.html)
+    - If you are bound to a small dataset, this may be good for PoC (Proof of Concept), but for a production-ready model, you'd need many more | [Ref](https://www.kdnuggets.com/2019/06/5-ways-lack-data-machine-learning.html)
 - Data sourcing/collection/ingestion:
     - Check legal obligations, and get the authorization if necessary
     - 🌐 Collect your data from the web via scraping | [Notes](https://github.com/kyaiooiayk/Website-Scrapers)